+- Algebra

+- Measurement

+- Financial Mathematics

-- Statistical Analysis - Statistical Analysis Networks
+- Statistical Analysis

+- Networks

-External Assessment: A written examination paper, taken at the end of Year 12, worth 100 marks.
-The time allowed is 2 hours and 30 minutes plus 10 minutes reading time.
+External Assessment: A written examination paper, taken at the end of the Stage 6 course, worth 100 marks.
+The time allowed is 2 hours and 30 minutes plus 5 minutes reading time.

 Internal Assessment: The objectives of the course are grouped into two components: Component A and Component B, for assessment purposes.
 Component A (50%) is primarily concerned with the student's understanding, fluency and communication skills in each Content Area listed in the syllabus.
 Component B (50%) is primarily concerned with the student's problem solving, reasoning and justification abilities.
-In Year 12 there are four assessment tasks, three school based assessment tasks and the HSC Examination.
+Four tasks including a research based assignment will be used to assess students' progress in each component.